humenbergerm/faces/README.md

 More information about database manipulation can be found below.

-7. Export the predictions, e.g., to a html gallery.
+7. Export the predictions to a html gallery.
 ```
 python3 face.py export --method 0 --outdir output/album --db output/faces